How to File a Copyright Claim: A Step-by-Step Guide from Personal Experience

 What Is Intellectual Property Infringement?

+A copyright claim is the legal step you take when someone copies, publishes, or profits from your original work without permission.
 IP infringement occurs when a person uses your creative work without authorization.
 This includes:

 • Your photos or artwork